elementh/pokegraf/README.md

 # pokegraf

-Pokegraf is a bot made with ❤️ by [Lucas Maximiliano Marino](http://lucasmarino.me/).
+Pokegraf is a telegram bot made with ❤️ by [Lucas Maximiliano Marino](http://lucasmarino.me/).

 It uses the [PokeAPI](https://github.com/PokeAPI/pokeapi) and [Telegraf](https://github.com/telegraf/telegraf/).